 Soon we will be able to welcome a new unique cycling experience.
 We are developing a brand new cycle path called 'Cycling through the Heathland' in Hoge Kempen National Park.
 This landmark is part of a total metamorphosis of the cycling route between junction 550 and 551.

 Latest update on Cycling through the Heathland

 The works on this new cycling experience have started.
 The cycle path from the Steenweg naar As along the Weg naar Heiwick to the Weg naar Zutendaal is closed down.
-It will be ready in the fall of 2020.
+It will be ready in the spring of 2021.

 What will Cycling through the Heathland look like?

 On top of the bridge you will have a wide view over Hoge Kempen National Park.
 You will see horses grazing in the distance and ypu will be able to spot many other animal species that live in the Park.
 It will be a unique experience in an extraordinary nature reserve.